Where to Stake Tezos and How To Choose Baker

 After filtering the bakers you might want to sort them by various criteria (ascending or descending) to determine who is “on top” in terms of specific criteria.
-You can find sorting buttons right above the bakers list.
+You can find sorting buttons right above the list of bakers.

 You can sort bakers by the following criteria:

-Staking balancebutton sorts Tezos bakers by staking balance.
+Staking balancesorts Tezos bakers by staking balance.
 See details…

-Free spacebutton sorts Tezos bakers by free space (how much XTZ you can delegate them).
+Free spacesorts Tezos bakers by free space (how much XTZ you can delegate them).
 See details…

 How to choose Tezos baker